 He quickly had the idea to partner up with his childhood friend, Onur, a tailor in Salzburg.
 Pairing Ahmet’s business savvy with Onur’s sewing skills, they launched Die Maske Österreich (The Austrian Mask).
 They created and sold masks as fast as they could.
 They have also donated dozens of masks to local schools.

 Since the launch, they have sold over 5,000 masks and have expanded their business to Germany.
 Ahmet has been featured in a newspaper for Vienna’s 15th district and Salzburg’s newspaper, Salzburger Nachrichten, for their success and philanthropy.
 They are working 16 hours a day and are constantly coming up with new ideas.

 First of all, he says the experience doesn’t feel like work.
 “It’s just fun.
 We’re working all the time, but it doesn’t feel like work,” says Ahmet.

-Ahmet and Onur’s friendship enhances their work rather than hinders it.
+Ahmet and Onur’s friendship enhances their work on their face mask business rather than hinders it.
 “We are very motivated.
 We have that relationship where we can talk openly,” says Ahmet.

 Drawing inspiration from abroad

 In 2017, Ahmet participated in the Generation Next Youth Leadership Initiative, which included a 16-day study tour to the United States.

 Ahmet’s experience in the United States was “the best summer of his life,” says Ahmet.
 Especially because of his young age at the time, Ahmet says the experience had an enormous impact on him.